sdether/connect-jaded/README.md

-jaded 0.1a
+connect-jaded 0.1a
 =========

-jaded (pronounced jade-dee) provides connect middleware to generate static html on demand for infrequently changing jade templates/data.
+connect-jaded (pronounced jade-dee) provides connect middleware to generate static html on demand for infrequently changing jade templates/data.
 When the template and render data changes infrequently, jaded provides the benefit of responding with a file send rather than a template execute and it will properly handle handle cache headers to respond with a `304 NOT MODIFIED` rather than a `200 OK`.